Ministry of Defence (Tajikistan): House of Officers

-The House of Officers (Хонаи мандати) is a cultural center and gentlemen's club of the national army.
+The House of Officers (Хонаи мандати) is a cultural centre and gentlemen's club of the national army.
 Construction on the building took place between 2012 and 2016 and was built within the framework of a military agreement between the armed forces and the People's Liberation Army of China.
 It was commissioned by President Rahmon on 5 May 2016.
 The building consists of five floors and basement area.
-Rooms in the building include a swimming pool, a large dining room, working rooms and service centers, assembly halls, recreation and entertainment areas and living compartments.
+Rooms in the building include a swimming pool, a large dining room, working rooms and service centres, assembly halls, recreation and entertainment areas and living compartments.
 There are approximately 20 bedrooms available in the building.
 The six-storey building is located on Foteh Niazi Avenue in central squares in Dushanbe.

 Previously, a House of Officers carrying the name of Marshal Klement Voroshilov was located in Dushanbe from 1930 to 2003, being controlled by the Russian 201st Military Base.